 The Applicant intends to hold a minimum of two open-house style public meetings prior to submittal of the PSS, and two meetings following PSS submittal.
 Representatives for the Applicant will be present to provide Facility information and answer questions.
 It is anticipated that these meetings will be held at a public meeting space in reasonable proximity to the Facility Area.
 To provide early outreach to adjacent landowners, the Applicant will contact all residents within 2,500 feet of the proposed Facility (panels and substation) location to make sure they are aware of the project.

-The Applicant will also conduct a mass mailing to all residents in the Study Area to announce the initial set of public meetings and will properly notice these meetings in local newspapers and community calendars, including the Livingston County News, the Genesee Sun, and Visit Mount Morris Community Calendar at least 14 days prior to the scheduled event.
+The Applicant will also conduct a mass mailing to all residents in the Study Area to announce the initial set of public meetings and will properly notice these meetings in local newspapers and calendars, including the Evening Tribune, at least 14 days prior to the scheduled event.
 The first meeting following PSS submittal will be scheduled approximately two months prior to filing of the Application, to present detailed information regarding the anticipated content of the Application and to solicit public input.
 The second meeting will be scheduled immediately before or after filing of the Application to present an overview of the Applications content.
 Notification of all public meetings held by the Applicant will also be mailed or emailed to the Master Stakeholders List (also referred to as the Notification List) contained in Exhibit A. Additional stakeholders will be added to this list as they are identified through the initial public meetings and the Facility website.
 The updated list will then be used for future mail and email notifications, and the list will be further updated based on additional requests.
-In addition, all meetings will be posted on the Facility website www.edf-re.com/project/morrisridge-solar.
+In addition, all meetings will be posted on the Facility website www.edf-re.com\project\moraine-solar-project.
 The Applicant will provide DPS Staff with informal notice of all scheduled public meetings.